Make and Zapier compared (and a better and easier alternative)

 How to choose

-You’re more tech-savvy and want granular control of your workflows.
+You're more technical and want granular control over every step.
 You care about:

 Why not consider Relay.app as an alternative?

-When looking at automation platforms like Make and Zapier, another popular tool on the market is Relay.app.
-Relay.app is a newer player in the space, but it offers an exceptional user experience, deep integrations, and human oversight of AI workflows.
+When comparing Make and Zapier, there's another tool worth a serious look: Relay.app.
+It's a newer player, but it's built from the ground up for the AI-native era — combining an exceptional user experience, deep integrations, and human oversight of AI workflows.

 Why people love Relay.app:

 • Collaborative automation building: Relay.app is built for teams.
-Everyone can create their own team of agents and share them with each other.
-Teams can collaborate by sharing agents, workflows, and app connections.
-Edit workflows together (even simultaneously), add comments, and get work done together.
+Share agents, workflows, and app connections.
+Edit workflows together (even simultaneously), add comments, and build alongside your teammates.

 The bottom line